To be the best you need to learn from the best!

 Improve Your River Running in our Steep Creekin’ Kayak Clinic

-Prerequisite skills include class IV paddling ability including catching small eddies in power whitewater, ferrying and confidence.
-A solid class III-IV roll is required.
-This course is often held on narrow, shallow, high speed, low volume rivers.
+Prerequisite skills include class IV paddling ability including catching small eddies in power whitewater, ferrying and confidence. *A solid class III-IV combat roll is required.* This course is often held on narrow, shallow, high speed, low volume rivers.
+We recommend that you have prior experience running the Dryway or rivers of similar characteristics and class.
+Must be confidently capable of walking on slippery rocks with gear and a boat.

-While some of the flatwater areas we use are quite warm in June, July, and August, the Deerfield River is always cool, regardless of the time of year or air temperature.
+While some of the flatwater areas we use are quite warm in June, July, and August, the Deerfield River is always cool (especially the Dryway), regardless of the time of year or air temperature.
 When packing your paddling clothes, please plan accordingly, especially if you are coming early or late in the season (April, May, September, and October).
 Our clinics will run rain or shine.
-A dry suit or thick wetsuit is strongly recommended for the steep creeking course.

 Wear items such as: